MarcStan/raytracer-old/Readme.md

 Supports only spheres and planes with different surfaces as of now.

-The raytracer has two modes: realtime and background.

 While the user is giving input (mouse or any of the bound keys) the realtime mode is used, which by default has a reduced raster size.

 Once the user stops giving input, a background thread is started to raytrace the scene in higher detail.
 Once finished, the buffer is swapped and the scene is presented to the user with higher details.

 ![Realtime](/realtime.gif?raw=true)